U.S. Energy Information Administration logo

 Forecast overview

 • Global oil prices.
 We expect global oil inventories to continue to rise through 2026, putting downward pressure on oil prices in the coming months.
-We forecast the Brent crude oil price will fall to an average of $54 per barrel (b) in the first quarter of 2026 (1Q26) and average $55/b for all of next year.
-Although we continue to expect crude oil prices to fall in the coming months, our Brent forecast for 2026 is $3/b higher than in last month’s outlook, largely as a result of updated assumptions about inventory builds in China and sanctions on Russia.
+We forecast the Brent crude oil price will fall to an average of $55 per barrel (b) in the first quarter of 2026 (1Q26) and remain near that price for the rest of next year.
+Although we expect crude oil prices to continue to fall in the coming months, we assess that both the OPEC+ production policy and China’s continued inventory builds will limit price declines.

 Notable Forecast Changes 2025 2026